 Financial assets and financial liabilities obtained in non-arm's length transactions are initially measured at cost, with the exception of certain instruments such as those quoted in active markets which are initially measured at fair value.
-Gains and losses arising on initial measurement differences are generally recognized in the consolidated statement of operations when the transactions are in the normal course of operations and directly in net assets when the transaction is not in the normal course of operations, subject to certain exceptions.
+Gains and losses arising on initial measurement differences are generally recognized in the consolidated statement of operations when the transactions are in the normal course of operations, subject to certain exceptions.